lineality/ribbon_procedural_external_array_variables/README.md

 # Memory Topic Outline:
 1. stack is ~2x faster than heap but has a potential ceiling and maybe more importantly has a larger than usually needed pre-allocated buffer.

-Hex is lower than decimal, faster than binary, but uses progressively less memory to store larger numbers.
+Hex is lower than decimal, faster than binary, but uses the least memory to store numbers.

 ### Counting to N: we need approximately...
 Binary:   ⌈log₂(N)⌉ bytes     (most bytes)